huckiyang/QuantumSpeech-QCNN/README.md

 If you have pre-load audio features from `2.2.` you can set the quantum convolution kernal size in `helper_q_tool.py` function [quanv](https://github.com/huckiyang/speech_quantum_dl/blob/main/helper_q_tool.py#L47).
 We provide an example for kernal size = 3 in [line 57](https://github.com/huckiyang/speech_quantum_dl/blob/main/helper_q_tool.py#L57).

-You will see message below during the Quanvolution Encoding.
+You will see a message below during the Quanvolution Encoding.

 ```python
 ===== Shape 60 126